 If it isn’t obvious, let us look at what the research says.

-- There is a clear association between compromised sleep and poor academic performance.
+- There is a clear association between compromised sleep and poor academic performance, especially if the workload is high.
+Even non-depressed students who have poor sleep tend to have poor grades.

 - Poor sleep might create a vicious cycle between low academic performance and associated stress which further affects sleep quality.